Coverage provided and underwritten by Ameritas Life Insurance Corp

 Preferred Provider Option (PPO) Plan

-The PPO plan includes a higher maximum annual benefit than Plan A and Plan B, lower negotiated procedure rates and your out of pocket costs are usually lower.
-However, participants in the PPO will need to select an in-network provider.
-If you select the PPO and use an out-of-network provider, the amount the plan pays will be based on discounted network charges and you will be responsible for any amount charged over that allowance.
-A list of network dentists is available at ameritas.com or by calling Ameritas at 1-800-755-8844.
-There is also a direct link to the Dental Plan on the Duke Benefits page that can be used to find a network provider.
+The PPO plan includes a higher maximum annual benefit than Plan A and Plan B, lower negotiated procedure rates, and your out-ofpocket costs are usually lower.
+However, participants in the PPO plan will need to select an in-network provider.
+If you select the PPO plan and use an out-of-network provider, the amount the plan pays will be based on discounted network charges and you will be responsible for any amount charged over that allowance.
+A list of network dentists is available at the Ameritas website or by calling Ameritas at 1-800-755-8844.

 Plan A and Plan B